02 January 2014

 • Unnatural vs 100-Mind

-an intelligent character is more vulnerable to being troubled by seeing something supernatural
+an intelligent character is more vulnerable to dread from seeing something supernatural

 • Helplessness vs Soul